Daily Happy Hour 4:30 - 5:30 // WINTER CLOSURE FEB 6-14

 how we operate

-Sukeban is a fast casual Japanese style izakaya, with temaki hand-rolls being our specialty.
+Sukeban is a fast casual Japanese style izakaya, with temaki hand-rolls and sashimi being our specialty.
 We source the finest premium seafood and ingredients from Japan, Louisiana, and the east and west coasts of the US.
 Our hours of operation are 4:30-9:30pm Tuesday-Saturday, closed Sunday-Monday.
-We operate lunch Thursday - Saturday only, from 11:30-2:30.
-Our 16 seat bar is available by walk-in only, operating on a first come, first served basis.
-If the bar is full, we kindly ask that you wait for the next available open seats - we fill them as they open up.
-Feel free to call us ahead of arrival to check wait times and we'll get you on the waitlist list.
-We accept reservations for our one and only booth at 4:30pm, 6pm, and 8pm seatings.
-Booth bookings can accommodate parties of 4 to 8 guests and are available to book on RESY.
+Reservations and walk-ins are available for our 16 seat bar, as well as booth seatings at 4:30pm, 6pm, and 8pm.
+Please book online at RESY.
 If you need to cancel or reschedule your reservation, please let us know before 24 hours of your reservation.
 No-shows or cancellations within 24 hours of the reservation will be charged a cancellation fee of $75 per diner.
 All restaurant transactions are on a cashless basis.

 For more information on buyouts, event bookings, and press, please contact us!